Menu

 A.T.
 Maintenance Volunteers Are Needed!

-The club is also supported by seasonal crews that spend up to 8 days working on large initiatives.
-These crews are managed by ATC crew leaders and include volunteers from across the country.
+The club is supported by seasonal crews that spend up to eight days working on large initiatives.
+ATC crew leaders manage these crews, which include volunteers from across the country.
 Club maintainers are encouraged to join these crews for a day or more when possible.
-These are an excellent opportunity for maintainers to gain additional experience about trail construction and maintenance techniques.
+These crews are an excellent opportunity for maintainers to gain additional experience in trail construction and maintenance techniques.

 Join us!
 We welcome new volunteers at any level of experience.
 Trail maintenance is a rewarding experience and an excellent way to further your hiking enjoyment.